albat3ross/video-downloader/README.md

 4. Click "Upload Unpacked" button

-5. Choose the git repo folder you just cloned
+5. Choose the git repo folder you just cloned ( or the unzipped packge)

 6. Now you are ready to use the extension.
 Open a lecture recording, and click the extension icon in the browser upper right menu bar